 There are many ways to learn about the actual events that inspired The Current War, including Jill Jonnes’s Empires of Light, Richard Moran’s Executioner’s Current, and Mark Essig’s Edison and the Electric Chair.
 For the principal figures you can turn to the authoritative biography by Edison scholar Paul Israel, a new Edison biography by Pulitzer-Prize winning author Edmund Morris, and historian Bernard Carlson’s Tesla.
 George Westinghouse has not gotten his due, though there are two dated biographies of him, and the Westinghouse entry in the American National Biography provides a brief overview of his life and work.
 See references below.

 The digital edition of the Thomas Edison Papers offers easy online access to hundreds of primary documents concerning Westinghouse and Tesla (edison.rutgers.edu/digital).
 Look below for a brief selection of documents related directly to Westinghouse and the “War of the Currents.”
-Volumes 8 (New Beginnings) and 9 (Competing Interests) of the Edison Papers print edition present a small number of these documents in thorough detail; the volumes will be available online sometime in 2020 through Project Muse of the Johns Hopkins University Press (muse.jhu.edu).
+Volume 8 (New Beginnings) and Volume 9 (Competing Interests) of the Edison Papers print edition present a small number of these documents in thorough detail; the volumes are available online through Project Muse of the Johns Hopkins University Press (muse.jhu.edu).
+Volume 10, which concludes Edison's involvement in the electrical industry is currently in production.

 Suggested reading: